- Contents

 Boards have to address residents’ legitimate complaints, make sure that their needs and rights are respected, and that they can enjoy their units peacefully, as per the Act.
 Boards are also responsible for communicating with residents, and particularly owners, so that owners are informed and feel empowered.

-Boards should not turn into exclusive social clubs protecting members or managers who fail in their duties.
+Boards should not turn into exclusive social clubs protecting directors or managers who fail in their duties.
 Rather, board members owe their allegiance to their condo, the Act, the rules and by-laws.
 Boards do not represent themselves nor the management: They represent owners and should be accountable to them.

 It is the duty of boards to maintain dignity, respect for others and property, and general civility in a condo building or townhouse complex.